Stick-slip in a stack: how slip dissonance reveals aging: Numerical simulations

-The details of the numerical model are as follows: each frictional interface consists of $n_x$ equal-sized square blocks of linear size $l_0$ that are completely elastic under volumetric deformation but yield under shear (deviatoric deformation) when a set yield stress is reached.
+The details of the numerical model are as follows: each frictional interface consists of $n_x$ equal-sized square blocks of linear size $l_0$ that are completely linear elastic under volumetric deformation but yield under shear (deviatoric deformation) when a set yield stress is reached.
 Assuming that the yield threshold is isotropic in principal deviatoric strain space, this model now corresponds to a deviatoric potential energy that consists of a sequence of parabolic potentials in equivalent deviatoric strain space.
 The disorder arises from independently randomly drawing the yield strain sequence of each block.
 We assume that the blocks and the bulk have the same elastic moduli.

-Finally, differently from~\cite{deGeus2019}, we add a parabolic potential (with curvature $K$) to the mean position of each of the elastic slabs $i > 0$, thereby prescribing a homogeneous force density.
+Differently from~\cite{deGeus2019}, we add a parabolic potential (with curvature $K$) to the mean horizontal position of each of the elastic slabs $i > 0$, adding a homogeneous force density per layer.
 The bottom layer is not driven through its mean position; instead, the position of the bottom edge is fixed.
+We set the mean horizontal position of a slab $i$ equal to $\gamma i h$, such that $\gamma$ represents the lever rotation (see \cref{fig:1a}).

 A key feature of the model is that shear can be applied according to the quasistatic protocol.
-In particular, because the elastic response is linear, we rotate the lever by a finite amount if no microscopic yielding takes place while infinitesimally rotating it to trigger a microscopic event, after which we minimize energy before loading again.
-Thus, we run an event-driven protocol, allowing us to separate events.
+Moreover, the linear elastic response permits an event-driven protocol.
+In alternation, we increase the shear by a finite amount $\Delta \gamma(t)$ that is maximized with the constraint that no microscopic yielding takes place (preserving mechanical equilibrium), and then add an infinitesimal shear $\delta \gamma$ to trigger a microscopic event (after which we minimize energy).
+This allows us to perfectly separate events.

-Geometrically we do not seek to precisely model \cref{fig:1a} as its numerical treatment, together with the disorder, requires an intractably large number of blocks.
-Therefore, we consider periodic boundary conditions in the horizontal direction.
-Furthermore, we choose $n_x = 2 \times 3^6$, which is still tractable to simulate, but of the minimal order not to be dominated by finite size effects, as we checked for a single frictional interface~\cite{deGeus2019,deGeus2022}.
+We choose $n_x = 2 \times 3^6$, which is still tractable to simulate, but of the minimal order not to be dominated by finite size effects, as we checked for a single frictional interface~\cite{deGeus2019,deGeus2022}.
 Furthermore, we take $h / \ell_0 \approx n_x / 4$ based on balancing $h / (\ell_0 n_x)$ small enough to have acoustic interactions while avoiding driving the blocks in a fixed displacement such that collective effects are suppressed if $h \ll n_x \ell_0$ (e.g.~\cite{Rosso2009}).